ntalbs/p-test/README.md

 ```

 This may not be useful as we can use the function name as the module name.
-You still can privide the module name, in case you want to use different name
+You still can provide the module name, in case you want to use different name
 for module and test function.
 But it is mainly left for backward compatibility.